Invasive ductal carcinoma, also known as invasive ductal breast cancer, is the most common type of breast cancer.

-- Invasive ductal breast cancer (IDC)
+Invasive ductal breast cancer may also be called:

-- Invasive breast cancer of no special type (NST)
+- invasive breast cancer of no special type (NST)

-- Breast cancer not otherwise specified (NOS).
+- breast cancer not otherwise specified (NOS)

-It's sometimes referred to as ‘no special type’ or ‘not otherwise specified’ because the cells have no particular features that class them as a specific type of breast cancer when examined under the microscope.
+This is because the cancer cells have no features that class them as a specific type of breast cancer when examined under the microscope.